-Through his research, Raymond developed an interest in Rapid Prototyping and Layered Manufacturing and has developed contacts around the world.
-He has published 4 papers in journals and engineering conferences at the International level, and received an award for excellence for the most outstanding paper in the 1997 Rapid Prototyping Journal published by MCB University Press, UK, as main author.
+Through his research, Raymond developed a keen interest in Rapid Prototyping and Layered Manufacturing, now more commonly referred to as 3D printing, and has developed contacts around the world.
+He has published four papers in journals and engineering conferences at the International level, and received an award for excellence for the most outstanding paper in the 1997 Rapid Prototyping Journal published by MCB University Press, UK.

-In 1998, Raymond Hope joined Gilmore Engineers Pty Ltd as a specialist Research and Development Engineer.
-He has worked on numerous design projects and developed expertise in concept generation and refinement, three dimensional computer modelling, prototype construction and testing, and Finite Element Analysis (FEA).
+In 1998, Raymond joined Gilmore Engineers Pty Ltd as a specialist Research and Development Engineer.
+As well as his expert witness and failure analysis work, Dr Hope has worked on numerous design projects and developed expertise in concept generation and refinement, three-dimensional computer modelling, prototype construction and testing, and Finite Element Analysis (FEA).

-e3k has been the recipient of 6 Engineering Excellence Awards from Engineers Australia. e3k was a National Winner in 2012, as well as taking 3 Awards in the Newcastle Division, New South Wales, including the GHD Overall Winner, and the UGL Innovation in Sustainable Engineering Award for engineering design and testing of the SeaUrchin marine power generator.
-Dr Hope was on hand to receive these Awards on behalf of the Engineering Team he had led to achieve them. e3k received a High Commendation in 2001 and was a finalist in 2010 in the Queensland Division Awards with projects sponsored by the Queensland Academy of Sport and Leighton Contractors Pty Ltd respectively.
+In 2012 Dr Hope and his team at e3k won four Engineering Excellence Awards from Engineers Australia. e3k won three awards in the Newcastle Division, New South Wales, including the GHD Overall Winner, and the UGL Innovation in Sustainable Engineering Award for engineering design and testing of the SeaUrchin marine power generator. e3k also went on to win a prestigious National Award at the 2012 ceremony held in Parliament House, Canberra.
+Dr Hope was on hand to receive these Awards on behalf of the Engineering Team he had led to achieve them.

 In 2010, Gilmore Engineers received an Australian International “Design Award” from Good Design Australia, in the Business and Technology Category, for their contribution to the development of the FLAT hydraulic stabilising mechanism for use on any item with legs, skids or footings.
 Dr Hope was part of the team that developed the intellectual property in the initial design of this product.
 He also redesigned the prototype for cost effective and compact manufacturing processes in plastics.
 The product is now available for sale through outlets worldwide.

-As part of the e3k team, Dr Hope was involved in the optimisation and FEA analysis of a new mechanical fastening system known as “Joinlox”.
+Dr Hope performed optimisation and FEA analysis of a new mechanical fastening system known as “Joinlox”.
 This product went on to win “Invention of the Year” on the ABC Television “New Inventors” program in 2008.
-It is now commercially available from Joinlox Pty Ltd, supported by Xstrata Technology who signed a global licensing agreement in 2010.
+The technology was made commercially available by Joinlox Pty Ltd, supported by Xstrata Technology who signed a global licensing agreement in 2010.

 - Bachelor of Engineering – 1994 The University of Queensland (Mechanical -1st Class Hons.)